 Forecasting Cryptocurrency prices

-One of the advantages of trading cryptocurrencies is that they appear to have minimal correlation with traditional asset classes like bonds or the stock market.
+One of the advantages of trading cryptocurrencies is that they appear to have lower correlations with traditional asset classes like bonds or stocks.

 Some believe the high concentration of retail traders makes cryptos more true to traditional chart patterns and indications of oversold, overbought conditions etc.

 Technical analysis techniques can be applied to any market where the price can freely fluctuate and data is available to see those fluctuations.
 The FlowBank trading platform has a full suite of all the best-known technical indicators and chart drawing tools.

 Using financial leverage, investors are able to trade the markets with a smaller initial deposit.
 This makes CFD trading more accessible and cost-effective than other investment methods.
 However, it also carries an extra level of risk.
 It is critical that an investor fully understands how CFD trading works and has a sound risk management strategy in place before opening a position.

 Trading cryptocurrencies with FlowBank's advanced trading platforms offers the ability to utilise advanced order types to place trades and importantly, to manage risk.
 For example, there will be the ability to buy or sell at the current market price or select a preferred entry point using limit and stop orders.
 These orders will be automatically triggered when the price of the cryptocurrency hits that level.

 Read our next article: What are cryptocurrencies ?